engle212/NASA-CSV-Automation/README.txt

 CSV files.
 If there is an existing folder titled 'Output Files', it will use that folder.
 If there are existing CSV files in the 'Output Files' folder titled exactly as the program generates, those files will be overwritten.
 Otherwise, new files will be created alongside existing files in the folder.
-There is a hidden .git folder in the project directory to privately back up the project online, it will have no effect on the program functionality.

 CONTACT